matiasvlevi/Cuno/README.md

 Provides cuda bindings, kernel maps and device memory managment for [Dannjs](https://dannjs.org) computations.

 The goal is to speed up `Dann.prototype.backpropagate` by implementing a batch system (Instead of training case by case, we would train a whole dataset batch at once).
 A kernel map would then compute all model changes throughout the batch.
-This is to reduce Memcpy's in the device's memory, thus reduce training times.
+This is to reduce Memcpy's in the device's memory, thus help reduce training times along with the cuda parallelisation.

 <br/>